 30 most popular dystopian novels (30 items)

-George Orwell's dystopian classic "1984" was published in June of 1949 — that's 65 years ago this month — and has served as a cautionary tale to people and their governments ever since.
+George Orwell's dystopian classic "1984" was published in June of 1949 — roughly 65 years ago — and has served as a cautionary tale to people and their governments ever since.

 The landmark novel even introded new words — including "Big Brother," "Orwellian" and "doublespeak" — into the English lexicon.